 Dr Rebecca Findley qualified from Leeds University in 2006 obtaining MBChB (Hons).
 Initially she worked in Manchester doing paediatric training, moving to the Tunbridge Wells GPVTS scheme in 2010.
 In 2015/16 she worked at the practice as a GP Registrar.
 She has obtained her DRCOG, DCH and MRCGP during her training, joining the practice as a partner in October 2016.
 She lives in Sevenoaks with her husband and two children.

 |Dr Alice Goldhill|

 Dr Alice Goldhill qualified from Guys, Kings & St Thomas' Medical School with a MBBS in 2008, having previously gained a BA in Human Sciences from Oxford University in 2004.
 She completed her GP training in Bromley, obtaining her DRCOG and DFSRH during this time, and achieved her MRCGP in 2017.
 She has a particular interest in family planning and oncology.
-She is married and lives in Sevenoaks with her 2 young children.
+She is married and lives in Sevenoaks with her three children.

 |Dr Virginia Winstanley|